How to use Free Software to learn Japanese, and more.

 December 03, 2022 — Tatsumoto Ren

 There are more people out there who hate Anki than those who like it.
 I somewhat dislike Anki too.
 So you're definitely not alone.
 Since around 2020 Anki has undergone significant changes that outraged the users.
 Many existing add-ons break with each new release.
-Maybe Anki needs to be completely replaced by another SRS.
+Maybe Anki needs to be completely replaced by another SRS, provided that it will be FOSS.

 I still use Anki because the benefits outweigh the costs.
 The way I think about it is that some amount of Anki is better than no Anki at all, provided you do daily immersion.
 Without mass immersion Anki is not very effective.
 When using Anki as a supplement to immersion, it helps you learn more efficiently than you would be doing otherwise.
 If you power through and do just 20 reviews a day, that's 20 words that you won't forget for quite some time.